ciscops/cml-custom-images/README.md

     packer build -var-file=local-netbox.pkrvars.hcl netbox.pkr.hcl
     ```

-Now you can upload the Netbox QCOW2 newly-built image from the output folder into CML.
+Once the build is finished, you can upload the Netbox QCOW2 image from the output folder into CML and
+create a new image definition using 'Ubuntu' for the underlying node definition.
+We strongly recommend
+giving the new Netbox image definition at least 8GB of memory and 4 vCPUs.